What Do Axolotls Eat in Captivity?

 Best Staple Foods for Axolotls

-These foods should make up 90% of your axolotl’s diet.
-Not all “axolotl foods” sold online actually meet their nutritional requirements.
+These foods should make up the core of your axolotl’s routine diet.
+Not all “axolotl foods” sold online meet the same nutritional standard.

 Earthworms (Nightcrawlers)